Molly Yard

-Mary Alexander "Molly" Yard (July 6, 1912 – September 21, 2005) was an American feminist of the late 20th century and social activist who served as National Organization for Women (NOW)'s eighth president from 1987 to 1991 and was a link between first and second-wave feminism.
+Mary Alexander "Molly" Yard (July 6, 1912 – September 21, 2005) was an American feminist and social activist who served as the eighth president of the National Organization for Women (NOW) from 1987 to 1991 and was a link between first and second-wave feminism.

-Early life
+Early life and education

+She was born in Shanghai, China, the third daughter of Methodist missionaries.
+Following her birth, a Chinese friend of her father gifted him "a brass bowl, as consolation for her being a 'useless' third daughter".
+She grew up in Chengdu, Sichuan until she was 13, when her family moved to the United States and settled in Connecticut.
+Her parents encouraged her to attend college, especially her mother, who had been denied the opportunity.

-She was born in Chengdu, Sichuan province, China, the daughter of Methodist missionaries.
-She graduated in 1933 from Swarthmore College, a coeducational college that was also the alma mater of Alice Paul.
-While at Swarthmore, she led a successful drive to eliminate the systematic sorority bigotry in place there after a Jewish fellow student had been denied admission to her sorority, Kappa Alpha Theta.
-In 1938 she married Sylvester Garrett, a union that lasted until his death in 1996.
+She graduated in 1933 from Swarthmore College with a degree in political science.
+While at Swarthmore, she led a successful drive to eliminate sororities at the college in reaction to sororities (including Yard's sorority, Kappa Alpha Theta, and her older sister's sorority, Chi Omega) denying admission to Jewish students was denied admission to her sorority.

 Early career and politics

 She became active in Democratic Party politics, and in the late 1940s and early 1950s worked with the Clark-Dilworth team to unseat the entrenched city machine in Philadelphia.
 Two years later, she worked in Helen Gahagan Douglas' unsuccessful campaign for the U.S. Senate against second-year Congressman Richard Nixon's effective campaign attacks on Gahagan Douglas in California.

-She moved to Pittsburgh in 1953, where she worked in the gubernatorial campaign of Mayor David L. Lawrence in 1958, led the Western Pennsylvania presidential campaigns of John F. Kennedy in 1960 and George McGovern in 1972, led the unsuccessful campaign to get NAACP President Byrd Brown the Democratic nomination to Congress, and was co-chair with Mayor Joseph M. Barr of the unsuccessful U.S. Senate campaign of Jeanette Reibman in 1976.
+She moved to Pittsburgh in 1953, where she worked in the gubernatorial campaign of Mayor David L. Lawrence in 1958, led the Western Pennsylvania presidential campaigns of John F. Kennedy in 1960 and George McGovern in 1972, led the unsuccessful campaign to get NAACP President Byrd Brown the Democratic nomination to Congress, and was co-chair with Mayor Joseph M. Barr of the unsuccessful U.S. Senate campaign of state Senator Jeanette Reibman in 1976.

+In 1963, Yard was the Western Pennsylvania organizer for the March on Washington.
+In 1964, she led local protests in favor of the passing of the Civil Rights Act.

 She made an unsuccessful run for the state legislature as a candidate from Pittsburgh's Ward 14 in 1964.

 In addition to her political work, she helped found Americans for Democratic Action (ADA), America's oldest independent liberal lobbying organization, and the Pittsburgh's 14th Ward Independent Democratic Club.
 She was also the organization secretary and national chairwoman of the American Student Union.